google-research/pyreach/pyreach/gyms/docs/gym_api.md

 This task device has an action space with the following entries:

 *   `"action"`: Setting to this 1 starts new task, 2 stops a task, and 0 leaves the task in the current state.
+The `task_params` key/value pairs are recorded to the experiment logs whenever task transitions to/from being active.
+In other words, (START and not active) generates a start task entry and (STOP and active) generates an end task entry.

+Each time the a task is started or stopped, the entire environment `task_params` dictionary is recorded into the execution logs.

 The task device observation space is completely empty: